2019 Student (HE, FE and secondary and primary students) and Open Competitions

 Open category, to all BCS members, whether in the UK and Overseas, either as individual or as a group (but containing at least one BCS member), and is allowed to submit a maximum of 4 entries.
 Submit each entry separately by email to ACDcomp@BCS.org, copy to Margaret.firstname.lastname@example.org and email@example.com, with AGD Open Comp in the subject line.
 The email should contain your name, BCS number, names of members of your group (if not individual), your location (Country) and location of your YouTube entry if appropriate.

-Student competition is for students at universities, higher, further educational or secondary establishments (with students over the age of 10), whether in full-time or part-time study; in the UK or overseas, open to BCS and non-BCS members.
+Student competition is for students at universities, higher, further educational, secondary or primaryestablishments, whether in full-time or part-time study, in 2018-2019; in the UK or overseas, open to BCS and non-BCS members.
 Entries could be from individuals or from groups of students.

-Again, for the student competition, the entries will be submitted by a Point Contact (not necessarily a BCS member) but normally employed at the HE, FE college or school.
+Again, for the student competition, the entries will be submitted by a Point of Contact (not necessarily a BCS member) but normally employed at the HE, FE college, secondary or primary school.

-This competition provides opportunities for students to enhance their CVs, by receiving a Certificate confirming they are winners, runners-up and Highly Commended in this international competition.
-Prizes are Humble Bundle software for winners of the student class.
+This competition provides opportunities for students to enhance their CVs, by receiving a Certificate confirming they are winners, runners-up or Highly Commended in this international competition.
+Prizes such as Humble Bundle software for winners of the student classes.